KmariK/fact-quest/README.md

 <img src="assets/docs/features/navbar-feature.png">

 - Featured on all four pages
-- The navbar is responsive and changes to a toggler on smaller screens (320px and up, 576px and up to 992px).
-It includes link to the Homepage, About us page, Projects page and Contact us page
+- The navbar is responsive and changes to a menu icon on smaller screens (320px and up, 576px and up to 992px).
+It includes link to the Home page, about us page, quiz game page and contact us page
 - It allows users to easily navigate the page
 - User stories covered : 4, 14